fdu/Neo_FreeRunner_Buildroot/README.md

 saveenv
 ```

-The source PNG file should not contain an alpha channel (should be RGB, not RGBA).
-The `file` command gives `PNG image data, 480 x 640, 8-bit/color RGB, non-interlaced`.
-With the default `splashimage` variable, the maximum compressed splash size is 0x5000 which is 20480 bytes.
+This `splashimage` command loads a maximum compressed splash size of 0x5000 which is 20480 bytes.
 The file should be smaller than that or the size increase in the U-Boot read command.

 See complete instructions in [Configuring the boot splash screens](http://wiki.openmoko.org/wiki/Configuring_the_boot_splash_screens#U-Boot_Splash).